About Us

 BRAMS is a company incorporated under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (the CATSI Act).

-BRAMS is governed by an Aboriginal Board of Directors, elected by the local Aboriginal community.
+BRAMS is governed by an Aboriginal Board of Directors, elected by the BRAMS Membership.
 The organisation’s governance arrangements are considered important in helping to build community capacity and community ownership towards improving health outcomes in the region.

 View the Corporate Governance Charter >> BRAMS Corporate Governance Charter